-According to reports in 2013, Glee star Cory Monteith’s death was 100% preventable, due greatly in part to the faulty rehabilitation programs he took part in.
+According to reports in 2013, Glee star Cory Monteith’s death was 100% preventable.
+This is due greatly in part to the faulty rehabilitation programs he took part in.
 According to Anne Fletcher (The Fix), much like his predecessor Kurt Cobain (who also died from a drug overdose), the young actor was a victim of a system bent on abstinence over long-term therapy.
-An unwilling victim of “tough love,” Monteith was reportedly thrown into treatment centers that did not apply potentially lifesaving harm reduction techniques.
+An unwilling victim of “tough love,” Monteith was reportedly thrown into treatment centers.
+Sadly, those centers did not apply potentially lifesaving harm reduction techniques.

 Ultimately, Monteith’s exploration into the world of drugs started at a shockingly young age.
-At 13, he had already been enrolled in a variety of anti-drug programs, and, by the age of 16, he had skipped around 12 different schools (including a several organizations that directly targeted troubled teenagers).
+At 13, he had already been enrolled in a variety of anti-drug programs.
+By the age of 16, he had skipped around 12 different schools (including a several organizations that directly targeted troubled teenagers).
 From 1995 to 1998, Monteith reportedly took part in rehab programs that forced patients to undergo solitary confinement and nutrient deprivation (for conditioning).

-Back in 2013, prior to his death, Ryan Murphy (co-creator of Glee) suspected Monteith had started using drugs again and suspected opiates to be the culprit.
-Although Murphy successfully staged an intervention for the actor, but the effects were short-lived.
+Back in 2013, prior to his death, Ryan Murphy (co-creator of Glee) suspected Cory Monteith had started using drugs again.
+He suspected opiates to be the culprit.
+Murphy successfully staged an intervention for the actor, but the effects were short-lived.
 In the end, Monteith consumed a combination of alcohol and heroin, which resulted in his tragic demise.

 Seeking Treatment for Drug Abuse or Addiction

-Throughout history, many wonderful people have been claimed by the deadly mental illness called drug addiction, and, unfortunately, hundreds more are dying as a result of overdoses each year.
+Throughout history, many wonderful people have been claimed by the deadly mental illness called drug addiction.
+Unfortunately, hundreds more are dying as a result of overdoses each year.
 However, you do not have to be among the casualties of the Opioid Crisis, crystal meth scares, or additional drug-related incidences poisoning our country.
 You can take a stand and overcome your mental illness.
 With the right amount of perseverance, patience, and love, anything is possible.

 Are you suffering from a severe case of drug abuse or addiction?
 Is your friend or loved one also suffering from this sickness?
 In both cases, get in touch with Asana Recovery today.
-Our professional team of counselors and healthcare experts will help you endure the painful process of drug withdrawal and detox and guide you along the rocky road of rehabilitation.
+Our professional team of counselors and healthcare experts will help you endure the painful process of drug withdrawal and detox.
+They will guide you along the rocky road of rehabilitation.
 Soon enough, you will experience a faster and much more efficient recovery.